 For theme parks, the task force’s recommendations included requirements for employees to wear face masks and undergo temperature checks, while placing hand sanitizer stations throughout the park.

 ‘This is the most superficial thing I’ve ever seen’

-Dr. Aileen Marty, a professor at Florida International University, is an expert in the fields of infectious diseases, public health and mass gatherings.
+Dr. Aileen Marty is a professor at Florida International University and an expert in the fields of infectious diseases, public health and mass gatherings.
 In an interview with Theme Park Tribune, she called the proposed guidelines “awful,” saying they failed to account for a variety of factors.
 Employee temperature checks, for example, won’t detect infected workers who are either asymptomatic or presymptomatic.

 “They obviously haven’t gone through and made a very careful study,” Marty said of the task force’s plans.
 “They’ve just put in a few random, though important, points and have not gone into any of the details that could actually help these parks work their way through how to realistically open up in a safe way, and that’s what they need to do.”